AnandTech: Forums

 AnandTech has over 350,000 registered users and over 35 million posts.
-The AnandTech forums are home to distributive computing teams known collectively as TeAm AnandTech (or simply The TeAm).
+The AnandTech forums are home to distributive computing teams, known collectively as TeAm AnandTech (or simply The TeAm).
 AnandTech contains a wide variety of sub-forums, including the casual environment of AnandTech Off-Topic (or ATOT as the members call it) to the far more technical Highly Technical forum.
 AnandTech also maintains several highly regulated e-commerce forums, such as Hot Deals and For Sale/For Trade.

 In July 2007, the forum underwent major changes that site administrators stated as necessary for furthering userbase growth.
-The profanity filter was removed (although use of vulgar language is limited), and the identities of traditionally anonymous volunteer moderators were revealed (with the exception of two).
-Many sub-forums were restructured and added in this overhaul as well.
+The profanity filter was removed (although use of vulgar language is limited), and the identities of traditionally anonymous volunteer moderators were revealed (except two).